tarokatayama/tarokatayama.github.io/_pages/markdown.md

 Some of my personal efforts at making science communication more engaging and fun is through the use of TikTok:

+This tiktok is an instructional video of how to collect data from the fog monitoring station I set up at Cabrillo National Monument.

 [![tiktok: How to Collect Data from Fog Monitoring Station](https://img.youtube.com/vi/BPV76cE7MfQ/0.jpg)](https://www.youtube.com/watch?v=BPV76cE7MfQ)